greenboxal/doggohub/doc/user/project/merge_requests.md

 ```

 Now you can check out a particular merge request from any repository and any
 remote.
-For example, to check out the merge request with ID 5 as shown in GitLab
+For example, to check out the merge request with ID 5 as shown in DoggoHub
 from the `upstream` remote, do:

 ```